Assessing hierarchies by their consistent segmentations: Experiments

-We consider the following hierarchies: \begin{enumerate} \item Geometric Tree (baseline) -- Starting from the root node (the entire image), each node split into two equal parts (the node children), horizontally or vertically, depending on whether the height or the width of the node is larger.
+For the experiments, we consider four BPT hierarchies.
+The first, denoted geometric tree, is image independent and serves as a baseline.
+The other three hierarchies are created as the minimum spanning tree of a super-pixels graph, where the nodes are SLIC superpixels \cite{achanta2012slic}.
+The weights of the graph are specified by different types of gradients.
+More specifically, we consider the following hierarchies: \begin{enumerate} \item Geometric Tree (image-independent baseline) -- Starting from the root node (the entire image), each node split into two equal parts (the node children), horizontally or vertically, depending on whether the height or the width of the node is larger.
 Note that the geometric tree is independent of the image content.